gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    DTLS Key context:
    : Keys, derived from a DTLS connection, and all relevant data that needs to be provided to the SCTP DTLS Chunk.
+   Each DTLS key context is associated with a four value tuple identifying the context, consisting of SCTP Association, the restart indicator, the DTLS Connection ID (if used), an the DTLS epoch

   Restart DTLS Key context:
   : A DTLS Key context to be